 * Dhalpuri: A roti with a stuffing of ground yellow split peas, cumin (geera), garlic, and pepper.
 The split peas are boiled until they are al dente and then ground in a mill.
 The cumin is toasted until black and also ground.
 The stuffing is pushed into the roti dough, and sealed.
 When rolled flat, the filling is distributed within the roti.
 It is cooked on the tava and rubbed with oil for ease of cooking.
 This is the most popular roti.
 Another version of this is aloopuri, which is made from potatoes.

-Oh dear, just cutting and pasting that has my stomach grumbling!
-But let me soldier on Here in Trinidad roti is the ultimate hearty fastfood.
+Oh dear, just cutting and pasting these has my stomach grumbling!
+But let me soldier on 😛 Here in Trinidad roti is the ultimate hearty fastfood.
 In local parlance it doesn’t just refer to the breads listed above though.
 In essence when you say you’re going to ‘buy roti’ you mean you are going to buy a dish of curried vegetables/meats wrapped up burrito style in one of the above breads (except for buss-up-shot which is served on the side).
 Roti breads by themselves are referred to as ‘roti skins’.
 Everyone has their favorite roti shops and is on the lookout for the next ‘rising star’ of roti establishments.
 I remember when everything ’round town’ (the capital) was ‘Hot Shoppe’, then it was ‘Patraj’ that was the rage.
 Me I’m most indiscriminate, I love them all Growing up I used to see people making roti skins at sidewalk stands, especially in St. James.
 This does not seem as prevalent these days though.
 I loved watching it being made!